pazuzu156/Barista/readme.md

 ## License, Copying, All That Other Sh*t
 There's NO license.
 Therefore, there are no restrictions.
 Do whatever you want with the code!

+## Editing, Forking, Etc.
+Feel free to fork the repo!
+It'd be nice to have this repo grow with many different languages, so if you add a new language to the list, please submit a pull request and help the repo grow! :D